Utah Travel Guide: Mighty Five National Parks, Moab, Park City, and Road Trip Tips

 Arches National Park

 Arches National Park is one of the best places in the world to see natural sandstone arches.
-Delicate Arch, Landscape Arch, Double Arch, Balanced Rock, and the Windows section are some of the park’s most popular highlights.
+Delicate Arch, Landscape Arch, Double Arch, Balanced Rock, Park Avenue, and the Windows section are some of the park’s most popular highlights.

 Bryce Canyon National Park